jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 Builder is the second design pattern in the GoF book.
 If Abstract Factory doesn’t confuse the casual reader, then Builder will.
 This is usually around the place where I put the book back on the shelf the first few times that I tried to read it.

 # Creational Design Patterns Not Always Used In Isolation.
-The creation techniques and the creational design patterns can be used in combination.
+The creation techniques and the Creational Design Patterns can be used in combination.
 For example, in the Factory Method or Factory Class examples above, the statements for each `case` in the `switch` block called `new`.
 Each of these could be resolved with another creational design pattern.
 It might look something like this:
 ```java
 public MyInterface acquire(Kind kind) throws NotFound {
     switch (kind) {